Quick start: Forms

 Notice how objects move to make room for a new object.
 You can have up to three objects in a row and as many rows down the page as you want.

-5. To require users to fill in a field before they can submit the form (for this exercise, let's say the Phone field), in the Properties panel, select Required.
+5. To require users to fill in a field before they can submit the form (for this exercise, let's say the Phone field), in the Properties pane, select Required.

 Try out your form